Corey Talking to a Camera About Cross-Selling And Closet Segmentation

 The goal of that is we're trying to put relevant stuff based on the latest and greatest inventory we have and everything we know about customers and the time of the year it is and the discounts were running and all that good stuff.

-The thing that moves the needle the most is just being more relevant in general as opposed to these specific triggers outside of the exceptions when there are, again, there's like very, very tightly coupled things.
+The thing that moves the needle the most is just being more relevant in general as opposed to these specific triggers (outside of the exceptions when there are, again, very tightly coupled things).